cjs7676/Sound-Vibe/README.md

 ## 🛠 **Technologies Used**

-- **Frontend:** Figma for design, React Native for implementation ⚛️
+- **Frontend:** Figma for design ⚛️
-- **Backend:** Node.js & Express 🚀
-- **Database:** MongoDB 🍃
-- **Tools:** Draw.io, Postman, and Jest 🛠

 ---

 ## 🚀 **Getting Started**

-1. Install all prerequisites, including Node.js and MongoDB.
-2. Explore the Figma wireframe and design links for an in-depth view of the user interface.
+- Explore the Figma wireframe and design links for an in-depth view of the user interface.

----

-🎉 **Thank you for exploring Sound Vibe!** Let's make music more accessible and enjoyable. 🎵
-Feel free to contribute or share your feedback. 💌